sbancuz/Appunti/Cryptography.md

 >[!note]
 To be a correct encryption scheme we need for all $ptx \in P,k,k'\in K$ such that $\mathbb D(\mathbb E(ptx,k),k') = ptx$

-To prevent anyone not authorized from being able to understand the data